-Of course, this doesn’t mean that your Bull Terrier will definitely suffer from the mentioned health issues, but having a reassurance from the breeder in a form of the pup’s parents’ health tests clearances, will give you a piece of mind.
+Of course, this doesn’t mean that your Bull Terrier will suffer from the mentioned health issues, but having reassurance from the breeder in a form of the pup’s parents’ health test clearances, will give you peace of mind.

 My final thoughts on the Bull Terrier

 Our Bull Terrier in-depth guide is coming to an end.

 By now, we hope that you have a much wider picture of what it means to be a Bull Terrier owner.